 The available specimens of this species are not in a suitable condition to prepare a detailed description.
 Judging from the description it is similar to the brown form of A. auricestus, and apparently differs from A. terrestris in having the fore wing lobe even shorter.

 This is one of four species of Aeolothrips with short-winged adults that are known from California: A. albicinctus and A. auricestus are both bicolored, although the second of these is commonly brown, whereas A. clarus and A. terrestris are both uniformly brown.
-Just over 90 species are placed currently in the genus Aeolothrips, of which more than 50 are from the Palaearctic Region (mainly Europe), and 28 from the Nearctic (mainly western USA).
-Only two species are recorded from the Neotropics; the one from Chile is probably the same as A. fasciatus, and one from Panama is probably not a member of this genus (Mound & Marullo, 1996).
+About 105 species are placed currently in the genus Aeolothrips.
+Most of these are from the Palaearctic Region (including the Mediterranean, Iran and northern India, but with five species extending through eastern Africa to South Africa), with about 30 species from the Nearctic (mainly western USA).
+Only one species of this genus is known from the Neotropics, A. fasciatipennis described from Chile, but Mound & Marullo (1996) indicate this is probably the same as A. fasciatus.

 Aeolothrips clarus Bailey

 Bailey SF (1951) The genus Aeolothrips Haliday in North America.
 Hilgardia 21: 43-80.

 Mound LA & Marullo R (1996) The Thrips of Central and South America: An Introduction.
 Memoirs on Entomology, International 6: 1-488.